-Awhile back, I'd put together what was at the time my ideal pedalboard.
+Awhile back, I'd put together what was my ideal pedalboard.
 It used some sneaky wiring schemes to create three separate signal paths that could be switched between with a single button press.
-It was, and remains, the best way I've found to use a clean platform amp, and get the core sounds I want with minimal button pressing.
+Short of an expensive programmable loop switcher, it remains the best way I've found to use a clean platform amp, and get the core sounds I want with minimal dancing around on the pedalboard.

-But the Tube Amp Expander has changed the calculus.
+But the Tube Amp Expander is a game changer.

-This has allowed me to simplify the pedalboard a lot.
+This has enabled me to greatly simplify my pedalboard.
 No more loop switchers and multiple signal paths.
 I have a single signal path with fewer pedals and patch cords.
 The TAE also provides delay and reverb, so I could get rid of those pedals too.
-All of that freed up some room on my board to bring back my volume pedal, which is great.
+Less stuff to go wrong.

-I've been playing with this setup for a few months now and every time I plug in, I'm tickled with how good it sounds, how versatile it is, and how controllable the volume is.
+I've been playing with this setup for a few months now and every time I plug in, I'm tickled with how good it sounds, how versatile it is, and how controllable my overall volume is – without sacrificing my tone!
 Now, I don't have any illusions that this pedalboard configuration will last forever.
 I'm far too fickle for that.
 But I can say that this is the best I've ever sounded.